 The report identified five M&A themes to watch for in 2023:

 - Cash-rich companies making strategic, bold moves.

 - The continued prevalence of small to midsize deals.

 - A balance of scale and scope deals.

 - Companies retooling their portfolios through divestitures and separations.

 The report also includes examples of how companies can use M&A to scale innovation, increase speed and quality with more proactive, deeper due diligence, and preserve value in integration by addressing cultural fault lines.
 It also includes 14 industry-specific perspectives including healthcare, energy, and diversified industrials and four country-specific deep dives.

-The report also looks at a regional focus, exploring how sovereign wealth funds are using M&A to transform economies in the Middle East and how deal value rose by 139% in India in 2022.
-In Japan, fewer companies engaged in large cross-border deals intended to transform their business portfolios and in Brazil businesses are rethinking scenario planning around potential outcomes due to the new government’s policies.
+The report’s regional focus explores how sovereign wealth funds are using M&A to transform economies in the Middle East and how deal value rose by 139% in India in 2022.
+In Japan, fewer companies engaged in large cross-border deals intended to transform their business portfolios and, in Brazil, businesses are rethinking scenario planning around potential outcomes due to the new government’s policies.